clintjedwards/lgts/README.md

 #### Via GET requests

-If you've chosen not to provide a callback address then you can still recieve the emoji events via a GET request to the `/track/{message_id}` route.
+If you've chosen not to provide a callback address then you can still receive the emoji events via a GET request to the `/track/{message_id}` route.

 ```json
 #Request